 Since taking early retirement in May 1984, Ms. Castleberry has written four books: Daughters of Dallas, The Texas Tornado, Sarah the Bridge Builder, and Seeds of Success.
 She is a consultant to other writers, has taught at local community colleges, and makes numerous speeches, recently speaking at the National Press Club in Washington, D.C.
 In May 2009, KERA-TV released a documentary of her life in their “Texas Trailblazer” series.
 In 2010 she was honored as one of Women's eNews 21 Leaders of the 21st Century.

-Ms. Castleberry is married to Curtis W. Castleberry, a retired high school teacher.
+Ms. Castleberry is married to the late Curtis W. Castleberry, a retired high school teacher.
 Together they raised five daughters.
 They have 14 grandchildren and 6 great-grandchildren.